-1959 2. that the Commission had acted arbitrarily when it cancelled the permit and had disregarded the rules Roncarelli of reason and justice;
+2. that the Commission had acted arbitrarily when it cancelled the permit and had disregarded the rules RONCARELLI of reason and justice;

-- 3. that the respondent had failed to show that, in law, Martland J. he had any authority to interfere with the administration of the Commission, or to order it to cancel a permit: - 4. that the respondent was not entitled to receive notice of the action pursuant to art.
+- 3. that the respondent had failed to show that, in law, Martland J. he had any authority to interfere with the adminisa permit: - tration of the Commission, or to order it to cancel - 4. that the respondent was not entitled to receive notice of the action pursuant to art.
 88 of the Code of Civil Procedure because his acts which were complained of were not done in the exercise of his functions.